-American Civil Liberties Union (ACLU)...concerns itself with citizens who believe that civil rights as a citizen have been violated.
-The Lansing ACLU chapter may be contacted at P.O.
-Box 15034, Lansing 48901, 484-3176.
+American Civil Liberties Union (ACLU)...concerns itself with citizens who believe that constitutional liberties and civil rights as a citizen have been violated.
+The Lansing ACLU chapter may be contacted at 217 S. Townsend St., Lansing 48933, 484-3176.

-Consumer Complaints Division...of the Michigan Attorney General's Office, handles complaints concerning goods or services.
+Consumer Protection Division...of the Michigan Attorney General's Office, handles complaints concerning goods or services.
 They are empowered to act immediately if the situation warrants it.
 The office is located at 525 W. Ottawa, Room 670, P.O.
 Box 30213 Lansing, 48909, 373-1140.

 Lawyer Referral Service is provided by the Ingham County Bar Association.
 Offices are located in the Lansing City Hall, 124 W. Michigan, 482-8816.
+A half-hour consultation costs \$20.